-Wolfenstein: Youngblood was one of Nvidia’s big ray tracing poster children last year, and it was even one of the free games you could get if you bought a new RTX graphics card over the summer.
+Wolfenstein: Youngblood was one of Nvidia’s big ray tracing games of last year, and it was even one of the free games you could get if you bought a new RTX graphics card over the summer.
 However, whereas its other freebie stablemate Control teleported its ray tracing support in at launch, Wolfenstein: Youngblood positively dragged its cybernetic heels over it, with months and months passing after its initial July release date without any word on when it might finally pitch up.
 Finally, the reflection gods at Nvidia have spoken, and it’s going to be patched in as part of their latest CES GeForce driver update available this week.
 Hoo-rah.

 The update comes rather late in the day for anyone to possibly care about, perhaps, but at least it’s better than not pitching up at all.
 Nvidia have also elaborated on exactly what kind of ray tracing you can expect from Wolfenstein: Youngblood’s update, namely a heck of a lot of reflections.
 You’ve got your weapons effects reflections, dynamic real-time reflections being reflected on enemies and reflections on other “moving game elements,” they said in their blog post.